ui-arrow-rightui-button-arrowui-caret-downui-exclamationui-play-circle

 KH.HC.12.a

-Vehicles are fitted with: - a powered ventilation system - a cooling system - a temperature recording system - an in-cab read-out - a load-locking system - a tail-lift (where applicable)
+Vehicles are fitted with: - a powered ventilation system - a temperature recording system - an in-cab read-out - a load-locking system - a tail-lift (where applicable)

 KH.HC.12.b